KraXen72/svelte-electron-quick-start/README.md

+# OUTDATED & no longer recommended
+This template is outdated and superseeded by many others, such as [electron-vite](https://evite.netlify.app) or setups using [vite-plugin-electron-x](https://github.com/probablykasper/vite-plugin-electron-x).

 # svelte electron quick start
 Get up and running with 💪 Svelte & ⚡ Electron.
 opinionated svelte & electron boilerplate